 Here is an example of a slightly more robust document:

 We use HTML tags to mark up text to show its semantic meaning.
 The browser uses these tags to structure the document.
-Most tags have an opening and closing tag, but a few do not.
-Images—defined using the
+As we talked about earlier in this lesson, most tags have an opening and closing tag, but a few do not.
+For example, images defined using the

-<img> tag do not have a closing tag for instance.
+<img> tag do not have a closing tag.

 Consider the following:

-<img> tag needs an extra little piece of information.
-Our browser is more than happy to load up an image, but it’d be helpful if we told it where that image was located.
-That’s where the
+Our browser is more than happy to load up an image, but we need to tell it where that image is located.
+Our

 Another important tag is the